AX-AI-LTD/winston-cloudwatch-logger-config/README.md

 ## Additional Notes

 - The loggers object will contain a logger for each configured log stream.
-- Ensure your AWS credentials and region are correctly set either in the JSON file or via environment variables to allow proper logging to CloudWatch.
+- Ensure your AWS credentials and region are correctly set in the JSON file to allow proper logging to CloudWatch.
 - The JSON configuration approach allows for easy management and flexibility, especially when dealing with multiple log streams and dynamic environments.

 License